RaceTrackerCatchUpHook

 onBeforeEvent(EventInterface $eventInstance, EventEnvelope $eventEnvelope)

-This hook is called for every event during the catchup process, before the projection is updated.
-Thus, this hook runs AFTER the database lock is acquired.
+This hook is called for every event during the catchup process, before the projection is updated but in the same transaction.

 void